 In order to increase usability for a wider audience, the more succinct Report on the Condition of Education, which highlights and synthesizes key findings from the Condition of Education, is available in PDF format.
-School crime and safety topics are highlighted separately in the Report on the Indicators of School Crime and Safety, which is also available in PDF format.
+Beyond the core topics represented in the summary report, the online indicator system also includes sections focused on School Crime and Safety and the condition of education by geographic locale, called Education Across America.
+School crime and safety topics are also highlighted separately in the Report on the Indicators of School Crime and Safety, which is available in PDF format.

 The data in these indicators were obtained from many different sources—which collect information from respondents throughout the education system, including students and teachers, state education agencies, elementary and secondary schools, and colleges and universities—using surveys and compilations of administrative records.
 Users should be cautious when comparing data from different sources.
 Differences in aspects such as procedures, timing, question phrasing, and interviewer training can affect the comparability of results across data sources.
 Unless otherwise noted, data are for the 50 states and the District of Columbia.